Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 **Prerequisites:** Warrior Group, Paladin Class, or Ranger Class
 **Repeatable:** No

-While wielding a single :weapon-prop-versatile:*[Versatile]* weapon and no shield, you gain a +1 bonus to your :d20-attack:**Attack Roll**s with that weapon.
-While doing so, you can also use your :rsc-bonus-action:**Bonus Action** to make a single grapple or shove attack, or take the Use an Object Action
+While wielding a single :weapon-prop-versatile:*[Versatile]* weapon and no shield, you gain a +1 bonus to your :d20-attack:**Attack Roll** and Damage Roll with that weapon.
+While doing so, you can also use your :rsc-bonus-action:**Bonus Action** to make a single grapple or shove attack, or take the Use an Object Action.

 [Light]: ../../equipment/weapon/index.md#light
 [Thrown]: ../../equipment/weapon/index.md#thrown